 This procedure typically follows breast reconstruction surgery, but some individuals may use tattooing after nipple reconstruction surgery to add color or make their new nipple or nipples appear more realistic.

-Nipple tattooing offers a
+Nipple tattooing offers a less invasive alternative to surgery.

 The American Cancer Society (ACS) suggests waiting